learning-zone/java-basics/multithreading-questions.md

 </div>

 ## Q. What is Callable and Future in Java concurrency?
 Future and FutureTask in Java allows to write asynchronous code.
 A Future interface provides methods **to check if the computation is complete, to wait for its completion and to retrieve the results of the computation**.
-The result is retrieved using Future’s get() method when the computation has completed, and it blocks until it is completed.
+The result is retrieved using Future\'s get() method when the computation has completed, and it blocks until it is completed.
 We need a callable object to create a future task and then we can use Java Thread Pool Executor to process these asynchronously.

 ```java
 import java.util.concurrent.Callable;